 My top recommendation is to make sure you’ve got a day bag as well as your main luggage.
 Before you arrive for a connection, get it packed so as soon as you arrive, you can head straight for left luggage.

 If you’re travelling within the EU get a couple of Euro coins handy, otherwise you may have to head for an ATM quickly, get some cash then visit a newsstand to break a note for some coins for the left luggage.

 If you’ve got to change stations, as you do in Vienna, for example, then get to your new station and drop your bags first before attempting to explore the city.

 Do your research before you arrive and don’t be too ambitious.
 Pick a couple of sights near the station.
 You don’t want to be exploring too far from the station and then have a mad dash back to catch your connection if you get lost or waylaid.

-Sometimes it’s more enjoyable just to find a pleasant cafe near the station and recharge with a meal or a coffee and snack and just watch the world go by rather than dashing round a new city worrying about making it back in time.
+Sometimes it’s more enjoyable just to find a pleasant cafe near the station and recharge with a meal or a coffee and snack and just watch the world go by rather than dashing around a new city worrying about making it back in time.
 The point is that you want to get a flavour of the places you stop in, you don’t need to follow the whole tourist trail.

 Arriving in Istanbul